servalproject/batphone/CURRENT-RELEASE.md

 SERVAL MESH WILL REDUCE THE BATTERY LIFE OF DEVICES ON WHICH IT RUNS.

+SERVAL MESH MAY CONSUME ALL STORAGE, both LOCAL and EXTERNAL (eg, MICRO SD CARD) ON THE DEVICES ON WHICH IT RUNS.

 SERVAL MESH SHOULD NOT BE INSTALLED ON DEVICES WHICH ARE DEPENDED UPON FOR EMERGENCY COMMUNICATION.

 SERVAL MESH MAY TRANSMIT SOME DATA, INCLUDING TELEPHONE CALLS, MESSAGES AND OTHER POTENTIALLY PRIVATE DATA IN THE CLEAR.